 - My recipe for homemade apple donut soaps is made using the cold process soapmaking method.
 If you’ve never made cold process soap, please check out my tutorial on how to make cold process soap.
 If this recipe then seems a little daunting to you, then I strongly encourage you to start with a beginner’s cold process soap recipe.

 How to Make Donut Soap with Apple Powder

-Decorate Your Homemade Apple Donut Soaps with Icing
+How to Decorate Apple Donut Soaps with Soap Icing

-Now that your homemade apple donut soaps have cured and the excess moisture has evaporated you can add the decorative icing!
+Now that the apple donut soaps you made using my apple donut soap recipe have cured and the excess moisture has evaporated, you can add the decorative icing!
 For the icing I used a combination of both clear and white melt and pour soap bases.
 However, you can use one or the other as it suits you.